momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 # Source Map Basics

-Momentum map porting primarily about manipulating **BSP** file, the format for _compiled_ Source engine map.
-In rare cases it may be required to decompile a map to a **VMF** file to edit in Hammer (Source's map editor), but since recompiling causes lighting recalculations and other small changes, we stick to modifying existing BSPs whenever possible.
+Momentum map porting is primarily about manipulating **BSP** file, the format for _compiled_ Source engine maps.
+In rare cases it may be required to decompile a map to a **VMF** file to edit in Hammer (Source's map editor), but since recompiling causes lighting recalculations and other small changes, we prefer modifying existing BSPs whenever possible.

-As a format BSPs are notoriously complex (see the [VDC page](<https://developer.valvesoftware.com/wiki/BSP_(Source)>)), consisting of numerous _lumps_ all with different data structures.
-Fortunately for us, porting we generally just care about a few:
+As a format BSPs are notoriously complex (see the [VDC page](<https://developer.valvesoftware.com/wiki/BSP_(Source)>)), consisting of numerous _lumps_ with different data structures.
+Fortunately for us, we generally only care about a few:

 ## The Entity Lump